Scripture Reference: Numbers 1-3, 13-14

 At God’s instruction Moses chose one one man from each tribe to spy out the land.
 For forty days they travelled through the land from south to north observing people and buildings and even collecting specimens of the bountiful produce.
 When the twelve spies reported back to Moses and the people ten of them painted a picture of a people and land that was too formidable to conquer.
 Only two of them, Caleb and Joshua, had confidence that God would lead them into battle and overcome.

-On the continued negative word of the ten spies the people lost confidence in God’s ability to lead, protect and save them and returned to their old ways of rebelling and grumbling.
-They even went so far as to wish to return to Egypt.
+On the continued negative word of the ten spies the people lost confidence in God’s ability to lead, protect and save them and so returned to their old ways of rebelling and grumbling.
+They went so far as to begin forming plans to return to Egypt and even talked about stoning Moses and Aaron.
 Joshua and Caleb were the only spies who challenged the people’s rebellion and attempted to inspire them to trust in God.
 They said…

 “The land we passed through and explored is exceedingly good.
 If the Lord is pleased with us, he will lead us into that land, a land flowing with milk and honey, and will give it to us.
 Only do not rebel against the Lord.
 And do not be afraid of the people of the land, because we will devour them.
 Their protection is gone, but the Lord is with us.
 Do not be afraid of them.”
 Numbers 14:7-9 (NIV)